-Located near the proposed 39th Street station-stop, this \$50 million redevelopment of a 13-year-vacant historic building will include 144 apartments, a number of them in the affordable category, and a second-phase hotel or senior center replacing the adjacent surface parking lot.
+Located near the proposed 39th Street station-stop, this 13-year-vacant historic hotel is being redeveloped into a \$34 million dollar workforce housing (80 to 120 percent of AMI) project that will include 144 apartments.
+Rents are expected to be about \$600 per month for a 375 square-foot studio, \$1,000 for a 577 square-foot one-bedroom and \$1,500 for an 825 square-foot two-bedroom apartment.
+Construction is expected to be completed later in the summer of 2019.
+A second-phase \$15 million dollar development is expected to include a small grocery store, structured parking and either a small hotel or additional apartments geared toward the 55 and over demographic rehabbing the adjacent historic Monarch building and replacing the adjacent surface parking lot.
 The developer has directly stated that the streetcar extension is the catalyst driving the project.
 The low rents and direct transportation connection to UMKC are making the long-dormant project viable.